-For taxable years beginning after December 31, 2012, recently enacted legislation is scheduled to impose a 3.8% tax on the "net investment income" of certain U.S. individuals, and on the undistributed "net investment income" of certain estates and trusts.
+For taxable years beginning after December 31, 2012, an additional 3.8% tax is imposed on the "net investment income" of certain U.S. individuals, and on the undistributed "net investment income" of certain estates and trusts.
 Among other items, "net investment income" would generally include gross income from interest and certain net gain from the sale, taxable exchange or redemption of the notes, less certain deductions.

-Prospective holders of notes should consult their own tax advisors with respect to the tax consequences of the new legislation described above.
+Prospective holders of notes should consult their own tax advisors with respect to the tax consequences of this additional tax.